amper5and/secrets.js/README.md

 * `bits`: Number, optional, default `8`: An integer between 3 and 20.
 * `radix`: Number, optional, default `16`: An integer between 2 and 36.

-Internally, secrets.js uses finite field arithmetic in binary Galois Fields of size 2^n, where `n` is the number of bits.
+Internally, secrets.js uses finite field arithmetic in binary Galois Fields of size 2^bits.
 Multiplication is implemented by the means of log and exponential tables.
-Before any arithmetic is performed the log and exp tables are pre-computed.
-Each table contains 2^n entries.
+Before any arithmetic is performed, the log and exp tables are pre-computed.
+Each table contains 2^bits entries.

 `bits` is the limiting factor on `numShares` and `threshold`.
 The maximum number of shares possible for a particular `bits` is (2^bits)-1 (the zeroth share cannot be used as it is the `secret` by definition.).
 By default, secrets.js uses 8 bits, for a total possible number of shares of 2^8-1 = 255.
 To compute more shares, a larger field must be used.
-To compute the number of bits you will need for your `numShares`, compute the log-base2 of (`numShares`+1) and round up, i.e. in javascript: `Math.ceil(Math.log(numShares+1)/Math.log(2))`.
+To compute the number of bits you will need for your `numShares` or `threshold`, compute the log-base2 of (`numShares`+1) and round up, i.e. in javascript: `Math.ceil(Math.log(numShares+1)/Math.log(2))`.

 Note: